YudaiFurukawa/Investment-and-Trading/README.md

 For this project, the task is to build a stock index price predictor.
 A 12 month forward price change of S&P composite will be predicted by using regression.
 The project is going to be a supervised learning.

 Following steps will be taken to make the predictor.

-1. Figuring out necessary inputs to predict a 12 month forward price change by using correlation between each feature and 12 month forward price changes.
+1. Deciding inputs that are necessary to predict a 12 month forward price change by using correlation between each feature and 12 month forward price changes.
+The inputs are decided on the ground of common sense in the financial industry and statistical figures such as correlation.

-    * For example, earning growth and PER will be major inputs as those are considered leading indicators to predict a stock price.
-2. Figuring out the best regression by trying a multiple regressions.
+2. Deciding the best regression model according to the metrics defined in the next section.

-    * Coefficient of determination will be used to measure performances of regressions.
+In the step 1, I am expecting PE Ratio and earning growth are going to be among the dominant inputs as it is commonly used in the financial industry to justify investment.
+In the step 2, I am expecting that r2 score will best serve the purpose although there are other metrics such as mean absolute error , mean squared error, and explained variance score as well as median absolute error.
+This will be discussed in the next section.

-### Metrics
+### metrics
-The coefficient of determination (the r2 score) will be used for scoring the result of the prediction.
-The r2 score provides a measure of how well the regression line represents the data.
-However, it has a weakness as the score could be greatly affected by unusual data points.
-Since the problem of this project is regression, the r2 score will be sufficient for this project as long as outliers are omitted.
+r2 score, explained variance score, and mean squared error, as well as explained variance score and median absolute error are all going to be used to validate the result.
+By using all the metrics, I can overcome the risk of being biased.
+Expected result is the best regression model have the highest score in all the scoring metrics.

 ## II.
 Analysis